COVID-19 variant from South Africa detected in US for 1st time

-The two cases don't appear to be connected, nor do the people have a history of recent travel, the South Carolina Department of Health and Environmental Control said.
+The two cases were discovered in adults in different regions of the state and do not appear to be connected.
+Neither of the people infected has traveled recently, the South Carolina Department of Health and Environmental Control said.

 "That's frightening," because it means there could be more undetected cases within the state, said Dr. Krutika Kuppalli, an infectious diseases physician at the Medical University of South Carolina in Charleston.
 "It's probably more widespread."

-The arrival of this variant now surging in other countries shows that "the fight against this deadly virus is far from over," Dr. Brannon Traxler, DHEC Interim Public Health Director, said in a statement.
+The arrival of the variant shows that "the fight against this deadly virus is far from over," Dr. Brannon Traxler, South Carolina's interim public health director, said in a statement.
 "While more COVID-19 vaccines are on the way, supplies are still limited.
 Every one of us must recommit to the fight by recognizing that we are all on the front lines now.
 We are all in this together."

 MORE: Avoid preventive pain relievers before getting a COVID-19 vaccine, experts say

-The two people infected with this variant are adults; one is from South Carolina's Lowcountry and the other from the Pee Dee region, the state said, while withholding other information to protect their privacy.
+South Carolina Gov. Henry McMaster, a Republican, loosened most of the state's remaining pandemic restrictions in the fall.
+Spokesman Brian Symmes said McMaster does not plan to order new restrictions based on the discovery of the variant.

-Viruses are constantly mutating, with coronavirus variants circulating around the globe, but scientists are primarily concerned with the emergence of three of them.
-Other variants first reported in the United Kingdom and Brazil were previously confirmed in the U.S. Researchers believe these three variants may spread more easily, and predicted it was only a matter of time before they appeared here.
+"This is important information for South Carolinians to have," McMaster said in a tweet, "but it isn't a reason for panic."

-Also, scientists last week reported preliminary but troubling signs that some of the recent mutations may modestly curb the effectiveness of two current vaccines, although they stressed that the shots still protect against the disease.
-And there are signs that some of the new mutations may undermine tests for the virus and reduce the effectiveness of certain treatments.
+Scientists last week reported preliminary signs that some of the recent mutations may modestly curb the effectiveness of two vaccines, although they stressed that the shots still protect against the disease.
+There are also signs that some of the new mutations may undermine tests for the virus and reduce the effectiveness of certain treatments.

-The coronavirus has already sickened millions and killed more than 400,000 people in the United States.
+The coronavirus has already sickened millions and killed roughly 430,000 people in the United States.

-While some European countries do extensive genetic testing to detect these variants, the U.S. has done very little of this detective work.
-But scientists have been been quickly trying to do more, and they're spotting these apparently more contagious variants as they do.
+While the rollout of vaccines has been slow, President Joe Biden has pledged to deliver 100 million injections in his first 100 days in office - and suggested it's possible the U.S. could reach 1.5 million shots a day.

 SEE ALSO: What we know so far about COVID-19 variants worldwide